 Raspberries have many uses.
-The leaves of raspberry plants are used to make herbal teas and they purported to be helpful for sore throats and stomach ailments.
-Raspberries contain antioxidants which helps promote cardiovascular health.
-They are rich in vitamin C and are a good source of soluble fiber.
+The leaves of raspberry plants are used to make herbal teas that are purported to be soothing for sore throats and stomach ailments.
+Raspberries contain antioxidants that help promote cardiovascular health.
+The fruits are rich in vitamin C and are a good source of soluble fiber.
 They contain less than 1 gram of fat per cup, very little sodium and no cholesterol.
-Raspberries are very tasty when eaten as a fresh fruit and they are excellent in jams, jellies, pies, and desert toppings.
+Raspberries are very tasty when eaten as a fresh fruit, and they are excellent in jams, jellies, pies and dessert toppings.